kcjmowright/sevenpoint/README.md

 ### Moving Average Divergence

-A wide diverage from the 20-day simple moving average.
+A wide divergence from the 20-day simple moving average.

 ### Gaps